-- a) it was carried out without a sanction by the then Government of South Africa. - b) it was largely designed and executed by a single individual. - c) most civilian scientists who took part in it were coerced to do so. - d) it was directed exclusively against external threats.
+- a) the Project was carried out without approval by the then Government of South Africa. - b) the Project was largely designed and executed by a single individual. - c) most civilian scientists who took part in the Project were coerced to do so. - d) the Project was directed exclusively against external threats.